Get a Library Card

 - Use a public computer at any branch and access many other in-branch services

-- Borrow video game players and other electronic devices
+- Borrow video games, other media and electronic devices

 - Manage your account from home or on the go, including placing holds, renewing items, accessing online databases and making online payments